mssrchapelier/reference-segmentator/README.md

   },
 ```

-See the `examples` folder for more examples.
+See the [`examples`](examples/) folder for more examples.

 ## Usage

-1. Download `reference-segmentator.zip` from the `dist` folder.
+1. Download [`reference-segmentator.zip`](dist/reference-segmentator.zip) from the `dist` folder.

 2. Run `reference-segmentator.jar` on your input file with references:

 ```
-java -jar reference-segmentator.jar **input.txt**
+java -jar reference-segmentator.jar your-input-file.txt
 ```

-If the path to the input file has not been specified, examples from input-sample.txt will be processed.
+If the path to the input file has not been specified, examples from `input-sample.txt` will be processed.

 You can also specify the path for the output `.json` file (default: `output.json`) with `-o output_path` or `--output output_path`.